saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   Retrieves a list of `LONGCAT_AI_API_KEY`s using the `getApiKeys` helper function.
     *   Iterates through the available keys, retrying the Longcat AI API call with the next key if a rate limit error (HTTP 429) is encountered.
 *   **Dynamic `max_tokens`:** Adjusts the `max_tokens` parameter for the Longcat AI API call based on the `outputLengthPreference`.
-*   **Dynamic `systemPrompt`:** Constructs the AI's `systemPrompt` based on the `selectedPersona`, guiding the AI's tone, style, and conversational boundaries, and now includes explicit word count targets.
+*   **Dynamic `systemPrompt`:** Constructs the AI's `systemPrompt` based on the `selectedPersona`, guiding the AI's tone, style, and conversational boundaries, and now includes explicit word count targets. **Crucially, it now explicitly instructs the AI to format any URLs or resources as Markdown hyperlinks (`[Link Text](URL)`).**
 *   **Prompt Construction:**
-    *   **System Prompt:** Dynamically generated based on persona, including instructions for information prioritization, adherence to response length, and explicit word count targets.
+    *   **System Prompt:** Dynamically generated based on persona, including instructions for information prioritization, adherence to response length, explicit word count targets, and **Markdown link formatting**.
     *   **Analysis Context:** Formats `analysisResult` (video details, sentiment, themes, summary, top 10 raw comments, creator name, thumbnail URL) into a dedicated string.
     *   **External Context:** Integrates the received `externalContext` into the user's prompt, clearly labeled.
     *   **Conversation History:** Appends formatted `chatMessages` to maintain conversational flow.